2022 United States House of Representatives elections in Pennsylvania: District 13

 The 13th district is based in South Central Pennsylvania, including Johnstown, Altoona, and Gettysburg.
 The district was mostly unchanged by redistricting, though it did lose its territory in Somerset and Westmoreland counties in exchange for Johnstown.
-The district has a PVI of R+25 and voted for Donald Trump by 45 points in 2020.
-Republican John Joyce, who has represented the district since 2019, was most recently re-elected in 2022 after being unopposed in the primary and general elections.
+The district had a PVI of R+25, and voted for Donald Trump by 45 points in 2020.
+Republican John Joyce, who had represented the district since 2019, was most recently re-elected in 2022 after being unopposed in the primary and general elections.